High-Performance-Computing/Project/README.md

 ## Need for Big Data

 For the winning tickets to be effective, we need them to contain generic inductive biases.
-This means that when we train and prune a neural network to get a winning ticket, it is not only for the specific dataset we are dealing with, but we do it broadly to get one winning ticket working for different datasets

-Our motivation is to avoid training and pruning our neural network everytime we change the settings of our problem.
+This means that when we train and prune a neural network to get a winning ticket, the goal is not only to use the winning ticket on the specific dataset we are dealing with, but to also on different datasets.
+The motivation is to avoid training and pruning our neural network everytime we change the settings of our problem.
+This idea where presented in the paper [One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers](https://arxiv.org/abs/1906.02773) by Ari Morcos, Haonan Yu, Michela Paganini and Yuandong Tian.

 Consequently, when we train a neural network we do not train it only for the specific dataset we are dealing with but we do it broadly.